mihai93/MTE241/README.md

 # MTE 241 Introduction to Computer Structures and Real-time Systems

-Hi.
-You've ventured this far I might as well let you know what you're looking at.

 In MTE241 we were required to develop the following projects on a Keil MCB1700 evaluation board using real-time systems theory.

 ## Project 1